League of Legends Championship of The Americas: Concerns and controversies

-Split 1 format
+The concerns and controversies surrounding the LTA led to the disbandment of the league and the return of the League Championship Series (LCS) and the Campeonato Brasileiro de League of Legends (CBLOL), which was announced on 28 September 2025.

+Formats

 Following the announcement of the league's format, several fans have voiced a "lack of competitive matches" for the league, referring to the Split 1 single-elimination cross-conference bracket having one best-of-five match which is the final with both the quarter-finals and semi-finals being contested in best-of-threes.
 Moreover, another point of criticism is the lack of a double-elimination format, which the former League Championship Series (LCS) utilized in their final season.

-The LTA currently has the only format without a lower bracket, as compared to other major Tier 1 regions.
-For comparison, it is the only league only to have one best-of-five for the first split as other regions namely the LCK (South Korea), LPL (China) LEC (EMEA), and the LCP (Asia-Pacific), implement the double-elimination format and have more number of best-of-five matches.
+The LTA had the only format during the 2025 season without a lower bracket, as compared to other major Tier 1 regions.
+For comparison, it was the only league only to have one best-of-five for the first split as other regions namely the LCK (South Korea), LPL (China) LEC (EMEA), and the LCP (Asia-Pacific), implement the double-elimination format and have more number of best-of-five matches.

+Fans have also voiced out the lack of consistency in tournament formats, with each split operating a different format for all three splits.
+As a result, both the LCS and CBLOL, as well as the League of Legends EMEA Championship have announced that the formats for their second and third splits in 2026 will remain the same with the exception of the playoffs.

 Competitive gap

 During the cross-conference quarterfinals matchups for Split 1, all LTA North teams won their best-of-three series against the LTA South teams in an 8-1 game record, with Isurus Estral being the only Southern team to take a game in their series against Team Liquid.
 Due to this, several fans have criticized the competitive gap between teams from the North and the South.

-In one of his Twitch live streams, current Los Ratones head coach and former caster Marc "Caedrel" Lamont criticized not only the Split 1 format but also the gap between the quality of teams from the LTA North and LTA South, citing a potential risk of fans from the latter losing interest in competitive League of Legends should the gap continue to widen.
+In one of his Twitch live streams, former Los Ratones head coach and former caster Marc "Caedrel" Lamont criticized not only the Split 1 format but also the gap between the quality of teams from the LTA North and LTA South, citing a potential risk of fans from the latter losing interest in competitive League of Legends should the gap continue to widen.